photo-4-1e0851cb2c0659f87b5bbfa9edf43244.jpg

 The sources of these particles can be natural (pollen, forest fires, sandstorms) and artificial (car exhaust, industrial activities, fuel combustion, construction dust).

-Air Filter Classification According to ISO 16890
+Air Filter Classification (ISO 16890)

 Since 2016, the ISO 16890 standard has been in effect worldwide, replacing the previous EN779 and ASHRAE 52.2 standards.
-According to this standard, filters are classified according to their efficiency in trapping particles:
+According to this standard, filters are classified according to their efficiency in trapping particles.

 • Conventional filters - designed to trap solid particles.